 Note: the drop in vehicle numbers is 2013 is due to a break in the series.
-Source: WLPGA/Argus (2019).
+Source: WLPGA/Argus (2020).

-Despite the big fall in fuel sales, the Autogas vehicle fleet has contracted only marginally in recent years, totalling 95 000 at end-2018.
+Despite the big fall in fuel sales, the Autogas vehicle fleet has contracted only marginally in recent years, totalling 105 000 at end-2019.
 A similar range of factory-fitted OEM models as in neighbouring Poland are available, distributed mostly by Polish companies.
 Conversions of existing gasoline-powered cars are common.
 There are an estimated 390 refuelling sites throughout the country.

 Autogas use is encouraged solely through a strong fuel-tax incentive.
-The excise duty on autogas, at 16 euro cents/litre, is a little over one-third of that on gasoline and less than half that on diesel (Table B13.1).
-Excise duties on all three fuels have not changed since 2011, with the exception of a small increase in that on diesel in 2018.
-Combined with a relatively low pre-tax price, the pump of Autogas in 2018 was just 47% of that of gasoline and 50% that of diesel.
+The excise duty on Autogas, at 16 euro cents/litre, is a little over one-third of that on gasoline and less than half that on diesel (Table B13.1).
+Excise duties on all three fuels have barely changed since 2011, with the exception of an increase in that on diesel in 2018.
+Combined with a relatively low pre-tax price, the pump price of Autogas in 2019 was just 44% of that of gasoline and 46% that of diesel.